Optimal Scaling Needs Optimal Norm: Introduction

 Recently, an emerging paradigm of norm-based optimization \citep{bernstein2024modulardualitydeeplearning,pethick2025trainingdeeplearningmodels} has offered a new lens through which to view training dynamics: it reframes optimization as a process that controls the operator norms of the model's weight matrices and gradient updates.
 This perspective enables monitoring of model properties during training, potentially revealing insights deeper than the loss curve alone.
 This raises a natural question: \textbf{can the norm-based perspective shed light on how to unify optimal model and dataset size scaling?}

 In this work, we argue that the answer is yes.
 By tracking and analyzing layer norms across thousands of experiments, we have made several discoveries, summarized below:

-\begin{itemize} \item \textbf{Unifying invariant for optimal scaling.} The operator norm of the output layer $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty}$ (see Definition~\ref{def:induced-op-norm}) for the optimal learning rate $(\eta)$ and batch size $(B)$ configuration has the same value — in other words, is invariant or ``transfers'' — with both model scaling (in width and depth) and dataset scaling (Fig.~\ref{fig:loss-vs-norm}).
+\begin{itemize} \item \textbf{Unifying invariant for optimal scaling.} The operator norm of the output layer $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty}$ (see Definition~\ref{def:induced-op-norm}) for the optimal learning rate $(\eta)$ and batch size $(B)$ configuration has the same value — in other words, is invariant or ``transfers'' — with both model scaling (in width and depth) and dataset scaling (Fig.~\ref{fig:loss-vs-norm}), as observed for both Scion and Adam optimizers (Appendix~\ref{app:adam}).
 We refer to this phenomenon as \textit{norm transfer}, and it provides a \textit{necessary condition for optimality}.
 However, it is not sufficient, as multiple non-optimal $(\eta, B)$ pairs can reach the same optimal norm value (Fig.~\ref{fig:lr-vs-bs-norm-trends}).

 \item \textbf{Scaling rules for the Scion optimizer.} As a \textit{sufficient condition for optimality}, we empirically measure the relationship between optimal learning rate $\eta^\ast$, batch size $B$, and dataset size $D$.
 The result is $\eta^\ast(B,D) \propto B^{0.62} \cdot D^{-0.56}$, matching the known square-root scaling rules for the Adam optimizer.
 We further find that the optimal batch size scales as $B^\ast(D) \propto D^{0.45 \pm 0.07}$, leading to $\eta^\ast(D) \propto D^{-0.28 \pm 0.07}$.
 For fixed $D$, one can trade off $\eta^\ast \leftrightarrow B^\ast$ via the $\eta \propto \sqrt{B}$ rule within a low-sensitivity region around the optimal norm (Fig.~\ref{fig:lr-vs-bs-horizon-scaling}).
 While the model performance is insensitive to this change, this freedom can be of computational advantage, allowing for training with larger batch sizes.